-Why go for Lab-grown?Lab-grown diamonds share an identical growing process to mined diamonds.
+Lab-created diamonds share an identical growing process to mined diamonds.
 They both arise under great pressure.
 This method mimics the natural conditions under which diamonds grow in nature.
 Large mechanical presses are used to apply the extreme pressure and temperature to a diamond seed.
 Here too, a rough diamond grows out layer by layer.
 Pretty awesome!
 Perhaps the biggest upside to choosing lab-grown is that it’s a more ethical route, because no mining is involved.

 The fabulous (and famous) 4 c’s